SundeMarius/Neuton/README.md

 # Neuton

-A convenient Game Engine for Rust on top of SDL2.
+A Game Engine for Rust on top of SDL2.

 ## Features